HarryLovesCode/Vulkan-API-Book/chap07/chap07.md

 ## `VkImageMemoryBarrier`

 In Vulkan, we have a new concept called barriers.
 They make sure our operations done on the GPU occur in a particular order which assure we get the expected result.
 A barrier separates two operations in a queue: before the barrier and after the barrier.
 Work done before the barrier will always finish before it can be used again.

-You can find more information [here](https://www.khronos.org/registry/vulkan/specs/1.0/xhtml/vkspec.html#synchronization-image-memory-barrier).
-The definition for `VkImageMemoryBarrier` looks like:
+**Definition for `VkImageMemoryBarrier`**:

 ```cpp
 typedef struct VkImageMemoryBarrier {